andrea-sdl/work-hats-book/04-improve/never-let-fear-decide.md

 Which doesn't translate to be fearless or stupid.
 It means "if I remove the fears that I have now, that little voices, and start as if those don't exist or are false, what decision would I make?"

-Fear will always guide you through short term decisions.&nbsp;
+Fear will always guide you through short term decisions.
 Heart and mind through long term.

 Go for the long walk, build a ship that will last a lifetime.